LCSB-BioCore/GigaSOM.jl/README.md

 The default location of the package is `~/.julia/dev/GigaSOM`.

-You can then set your remote by:
+You can then set your remote by executing these commands in a regular shell:

 ```bash
 $ cd ~/.julia/dev/GigaSOM